- About ASF

 One of the most daunting and frustrating aspects of caring for an individual with autism is navigating the world of insurance.
 Before you can begin to understand what benefits your particular insurance company offers, first determine what type of health insurance you have.
 Insurance can either be public or private.
 Public insurance is either free or low-cost and is provided by the local government for individuals with low incomes and other special populations which vary by state.
 Most private health insurance is usually either state regulated or self insured.

-Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Pennsylvania, Rhode Island, South Carolina, Texas, Vermont, Virginia, West Virginia and Wisconsin
+Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin

 Private, Self- Funded Coverage